 LIVE LAUGH FARM

 One of my favorite sayings, it’s how we survive.
-I have it on a t-shirt, on the back of my truck and now hanging on a wall in my house.
+I have it on everything that will let me.
+A t-shirt, on the back of my truck and now hanging on a wall in my house.

 It takes just a few supplies but mostly time and patience.
 Not gonna lie, the patience part was the hardest for me!
 But if I can do it, you totally can do it!

-I chose my font and size on the computer, I cut mine out of vinyl but could of totally printed it on paper and cut the letters out and then tape then to the board.
-They only have to stay put for a bit while you pre-drill the holes, then they can be taken off the board.
+I chose my font and size on the computer, I cut mine out of vinyl.
+You could totally printed it on paper and cut the letters out and then tape then to the board.
+They only have to stay put for a bit.
+You pre-drill the holes then they can be taken off the board.
 I think you could also trace them onto contact paper and they might stay in place better if you don’t have access to a vinyl cutter.

 I pre-drilled my holes using a 1/16th drill bit, you don’t want deep holes just a quick little pilot hole to hold the nails in place.
 This step saved my fingers from the hammer, trying to hold those little nails wasn’t easy!